Display to header level

 How to Follow Up on Your Direct-Mail Appeal Letter (Development Consulting Solutions)

 Thanking donors increases the likelihood that they will donate in the future.
+Thank you letters are critical in building a supportive multiyear relationship between donor and organization.
 These links offer tips on writing effective thank-you letters.

-How to Craft a Killer Thank-You Letter (Fired-Up Fundraising)
+How to Craft a Killer Thank-You Letter (Fired-Up Fundraising/Gail Perry Group)

 Steal This Thank-You Letter!
 (The Fundraising Authority)